Yussufkadir/yussufkadir/README.md

 - Working on a job recommender system based on CV's.
 - Working on creating AI powered Applications.
 - Studying LLMs.
-- Final touches on the job recommender platform.
+- Few adjustments needed on recommendation results and tailoring the cv for the Job recommender platform.

 ## 📪 Connect with me